boyter/boyter.org/content/posts/2017-05-08-identify-software-licenses-python-vector-space-search-ngram-keywords.md

 For the BSD Zero Clause License there are apparently 188 unique ngrams between a length of 2-10 words in it.
 For the Affero General Public License v1.0 there are a whopping 2212!
 The numbers were so high that I changed the ngrams to start at 5 to 10.
 This dropped the numbers found by about 25% which seems about right as you would expect the most unique combinations of words to exist at the upper range of ngrams.

 One problem I noticed with this is that a lot of the ngrams are based on names that exist within the sample licenses that SPDX has.
-For example BSD Zero Clause has the name &#8220;Rob Landley&#8221; which produces a lot of ngrams with this name in it as is indeed unique, but is useless unless we happen to be checking code that Rob has written.
+For example BSD Zero Clause has the name "Rob Landley" which produces a lot of ngrams with this name in it as is indeed unique, but is useless unless we happen to be checking code that Rob has written.

 However the performance issue that I was worried about before popped up. it was taking a long time to process.
 Not surprising considering the actual implementation consists of multiple nested loops.
 With the encouraging result that there is a lot of uniqueness for most licenses I tried just searching for ngrams of 4-5 words long to speed things up.
-Assuming we didn&#8217;t find 0 matches then happy days we can try implementing using what we have and everything should be fine.
+Assuming we didn't find 0 matches then happy days we can try implementing using what we have and everything should be fine.
 A few small tweaks later and I ran it again.

 Doh!
 As it turns out some are not unique enough.
 The culprits,